matrix-org/matrix-spec-proposals/proposals/3647-bring-your-own-bridge.md

 technical specification will follow once a consensus is formed on how to proceed or solve above problems.*

+# Enabled features

+## Decentralized Bridging

+The first and primary usecase this proposal wishes to enable is, of course, the ability to "go anywhere and bridge magically".
+That is to say; a user can join any room, and the VB will automatically verify itself to the HB, enabling it to seamlessly double-puppet once/if the user joins the other end of the bridge with its own user.

+## Appservice-less bridges

+With this proposal, a usecase where bridges become based on the regular CS API (as opposed to the appservice API) can become a possibility, as bridges today are expected to maintain everything about the room they're bridging to, including ghost users.

+Thus, a user may only "have" a bridge to maintain a consistent identity across platforms.
+The removal of the need for the AS API could move these bridges to remote spots, such as user-hosted raspberry PIs, operating itself as a "normal" matrix user.

 # Potential Issues

 ## Bridge Downtime